jenniferanneaus/jenniferanneaus.github.io/_posts/2019-09-18-project-euler.md

 I started with Problem 6; to skip ahead to my discussion of other problems you can click [here for Problem 1](#problem-1) or [here for Problem 46](#problem-46).

-[Problem 6](https://projecteuler.net/problem=6) is a simple question, asking us to do the following:
+[Problem 6](https://projecteuler.net/problem=6) is a simple question, which asks:

 > Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

 That is, we want to calculate $(1+2+...+100)^2-(1^2+2^2+...+100^2)$.
 Given that 100 is small in computer terms, this problem could easily be solved using a ```for``` loop.
-However, summing $n$ and $n^2$ reminded me of the maths I was teaching not so long ago. <a name="return-from-footnote"></a> I decided to use the formulae for these sums to make my solution efficient, and easily able to be scaled up to numbers much larger than 100.
+However, calculating sums for $n$ and $n^2$ reminded me of the maths I was teaching not so long ago. <a name="return-from-footnote"></a> I decided to use the formulae for these sums to make my solution efficient, and easily able to be scaled up to numbers much larger than 100.
 The two formulae[$^1$](#footnote) are as follows:

 + $\displaystyle\sum_1^n n = \frac{n(n+1)}{2}$
 + $\displaystyle\sum_1^n n^2 = \frac{n(n+1)(2n+1)}{6}$

 The first formula, for summation of the first $n$ natural numbers, is famously attributed to Gauss.
 It is said he was asked to calculate $1+2+...+100$ as a young schoolboy; though his teacher expected the problem to keep him occupied for a long time, Gauss cleverly noticed a pattern and solved the problem quite quickly.
-Generalising using the case $1+2+...+n$, we can visualise it as follows.
+Using the sum $1+2+...+n$, we can visualise it as follows.
 First, we put the numbers 1 to $n$ in columns.
 ![Sum of integers 1](assets/images/sum_natural_numbers_1.png) Then, we take another copy of the numbers 1 to $n$.
 Put this copy in reverse order, and place it below the first.
 ![Sum of integers 2](assets/images/sum_natural_numbers_2.png)